ILXL-guides/intro-to-karel/README.md

 Karel the Robot may occupy one cell at a time.
 In addition to a position, Karel has an orientation in the world: they may be facing north (up), east (towards the right edge), south (down), or west (towards the left edge).

 In the example below, Karel is standing at cell (1, 1) and facing east.
 There is a beeper in the top right at (3, 3).
-In addition, there are a few walls in the world.
+Also we can see that there are a few walls in the world.

 ![Karel in a 3x3 grid at (1,1) facing east](resources/karel_3x3.png)

-In addition, although you can't see it in the picture, Karel has a bag of beepers.
+Although it's not drawn in the image, Karel has a bag of beepers.
 This bag may be empty or it may have beepers in it.

 ## Moving Karel